-First-party data: what is it and why is it important for marketers?
+First-party data: definition and why is it important?

 First-party data, zero-party data, third-party cookies, … so many data parties!